akshatja1n/cse15l-lab-reports/lab-report-1-week-2.md

 An important part of interacting with a remote server is being able to tranfer files back and forth between the server and the client (your device).
 This can be done with the `scp` command, which copies your file over to the server.

 1. The file we'll be moving is Test.java, but before we move the file, we should run it clientside.
-User `javac Test.java' to compile the file and then 'java Test' to run the class.
+User `javac Test.java` to compile the file and then `java Test` to run the class.
 ![Image](4_1.png)

 2. Now, enter the following command into the terminal, with your specific course account: